RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 To add a bit more detail to the earlier example, libraries contain code that other people have written.
 There are a few common ones that you will see regularly, especially the `tidyverse`.
 To use a package, we must first install it and then we need to load it.
-Di Cook, Professor of Business Analytics at Monash University, compares installing a package, say, `install.packages("tidyverse")`, with installing a lightbulb---you only need to do this once for each light socket; but then each time you want light you need to turn on the switch, analogous to say, `library(tidyverse)`.
+A package only needs to be installed once per computer, but must be loaded every time.
 So, the packages that we installed earlier do not need to be reinstalled here.

 Given that a lot of people freely gave up their time to make `R` and the packages that we use, it is important to cite them.
 To get the information that is needed, we can use the function `citation()`.
 When run without any arguments, that provides the citation information for `R` itself, and when run with an argument that is the name of a package, it provides the citation information for that package.